Paraphraser/PiBuilder/README.md

 	You can do both.
 A *host-specific* patch always takes precedence over a *general* patch.

-4. Place the «patch» file in its proper location in the PiBuilder structure on your support host.
+4. Place the «patch» file in its proper location in the PiBuilder structure on your support host (Mac/PC).

 	For example, suppose you have prepared a patch that will be applied to the following file on your Raspberry Pi: